RuchitShivani/Prometheus-Based-Real-Time-System-Monitoring-Dashboard/README.md

 🔧 Project Overview
 Prometheus scrapes metrics from various exporters at regular intervals.

-These metrics are queried and visualized using Prometheus’ built-in graphing interface.
+These metrics are queried and visualized using Prometheus’ built-in graphing interfaces.

 The setup runs inside a Docker container, demonstrating how containerization simplifies deployment and isolation of monitoring tools.